 Concepts are developed through the following ways:

-1.concrete which is knowledge of specific characteristics and objects are tangible eg house, computer,tree
+- Concrete - knowledge of specific characteristics and objects are tangible eg house, computer, tree

 Dr Bronwen Scott